-- Multiplying the number of grade points equivalent to the letter grade received by the number of semester hours for that course - · Adding the grade points received in all courses during the semester - Dividing the total number of grade points by the total number of semester hours attempted (See example)
+- Multiplying the number of grade points equivalent to the letter grade received by the number of semester hours for that course - Adding the grade points received in all courses during the semester - Dividing the total number of grade points by the total number of semester hours attempted (See example)

-Example

 Course Grade Grade Value Semester Hours Total Grade Points

 ENGL-101 В 3 4 12

-PSYC-100 А 4 3 12
+PSYC-101 А 4 3 12

 MATH-140 С 2 4 8

-BIOL-110 D 1 4 4
+BIOL-115 D 1 4 4

 PE-112 А 4 1 4

 16 40

-attempted for a semester grade-point average of 2.50.
+Divide the 40 grade points by the 16 semester hours attempted for a semester grade-point average of 2.50.

-During graduation evaluation, the same process using all grades received for all degree applicable courses and all grades accepted from other accredited colleges and universities determines the cumulative grade-point average for students earning the Associate in Arts or Associate in Science degree.
+During graduation evaluation, the same process using all grades received for all degree applicable courses and all grades accepted from other regionally accredited colleges and universities determines the cumulative grade-point average for students earning the Associate in Arts or Associate in Science degree.
 Proficiency credit and CLEP earned at MSJC appear on a student's official transcript, but do not carry any grade value and, therefore, does not affect a student's grade-point average.